nickawatts/regex-tester/README.md

 From these annotations, the regex-tester library will create a suite of test cases.
 There will be one test case for each test string specified.

+##Using a properties file to declare test strings
+Declaring test strings directly in the JUnit test will get a bit tedious if you have more than a dozen or so strings to test against.
+For larger lists of test strings, you can store them in a properties file as in the example below.

+    @RunWith(value=RegexTestSuite.class)
+    @Regex(value="[fF]oo.*")
+    @RegexTestStringsFile(propsFile="src/test/resources/test-strings.properties")
+    public class BasicRegexTestWithPropsFile {

+        @Test
+        public void test() {
+        }

+    }

+The use of the `@RunWith` and `@Regex` annotations are the same as before but the `@RegexTestStringsFile` annotation is new.
+This annotation simply specifies the path to the properties file that contains the test strings, which replaces the need to specify a method annotated with `@RegexTestStrings`.

+The format of the properties file is that the key is the string to test and the value is either the string `true` or `false`, which indicates whether or not the application of the regular expression against the test string should produce a match.
+Here is a brief example of an appropriate properties file:

+    foo=true
+    bar=false